Famous Yoga Teachers

 A Snapshot of Famous Yoga Teachers

+In yoga circles, a few notable people stand out.
+It's hard to say "this person" or "that person" is more famous, but in this list, some instructors definitely learned from others.
 Each teacher and yoga style has merit; the key is deciding which person and method is right for you.
-We won’t base this list of famous yoga teachers on who was the first instructor or who is the most popular.
-Instead, we’ll simply provide a brief rundown of names you might have heard in passing or people about whom you may be curious.
+This list of famous yoga teachers isn't based on who was the first instructor or who is the most popular.
+Instead, it will simply provide a brief rundown of names you might have heard in passing or people about whom you may be curious.

 Baron Baptiste